atheck/react-elmish-utils/README.md

 #### Example: Use validation in Form

-You can assign a validation function to the `FormOptions` object when creating a form.
+You can assign a validation function to the `Options` object when creating a form.

 ~~~ts
 import * as Form from "react-elmish-utils/dist/Form";